msclarissawhite/localhappenings-v2/USER_MANUAL.md

 #### Banner Display Logic

-Only one banner displays at a time on the homepage (the one with the lowest sort order among active banners).
+Multiple banners can display simultaneously on the homepage in a responsive grid layout.
+The display order is controlled by the sort order field (lower numbers appear first).
+You can easily reorder banners by dragging and dropping them in the management interface.

 Banners can be automatically activated/deactivated based on:
 - Date ranges (startDate/endDate)
 - Active months (e.g., show only in December)
 - Manual active/inactive toggle